 Sunset’s Return on Investment Calculator will help churches determine the costs and returns whichever direction the congregation decides. (*It’s important to compare the cost of columbarium interment in the surrounding cemeteries.)

-5. The columbarium provides a service for church members by providing a meaningful place of interment.
-After the funeral service, the congregation can simply walk outside together for the interment ceremony.
+5. The columbarium’s close proximity to the service inside the church simplifies the funeral details.
+After the funeral service, the congregation can simply walk to the columbarium garden for the interment ceremony.
 There is no need to drive to the cemetery.
 The entire funeral service can remain on the church property: from the service, to the interment, to the family gathering.

-6. Paying respects is much easier for families as they can visit the columbarium whenever they attend church, church meetings or those times when they wish to be closer to their place of spiritual connection.
+6. Paying respects is much easier for families as they can visit the columbarium before or after attending church, meetings, and special events.
+The church columbarium garden allows visitors to be closer to their place of spiritual connection.

 7. Visitations to the columbarium garden also reinforces the meaningful connection with the family’s faith and church.
 It provides a close link to the community that cares about them and the family they love.